kefranabg/bento-starter-docs/docs/setup/README.md

 - Choose `Linux` for operating system and `Node` for the language
 - You can directly start your first CircleCI build by clicking `Start building` button.

-Now your build will fail and this is normal :sweat_smile: It's because of the deployment step (`npm run firebase:deploy`).
+Now your build will fail and this is normal :sweat_smile: It's because of the deployment step (`npm run firebase:deploy:ci`).
 We need to authorize circle ci to deploy on our firebase hosting project.
 For this we just need to add a firebase token to circle ci :

 - Back to a terminal run the following command :